 Add more of your favorite wildflowers.
 If you're planting a seed mixture, you can pick all your wildflowers here, or use one of our mixtures and add additional species or more of your favorite flower seeds from this list.

 Bring the fabulous fragrance of Sweet Pea to your garden in a rainbow of colors with this stunning mixture.
 Growing to be about 6’ tall, plant seeds to climb on a trellis or in a hanging basket for a cascading look!
 Annual.
-More Details
+Learn More →

-This gorgeous plant produces purple/pink flower clusters that wildflower gardeners love.
-Common Milkweed is one of the Monarch Butterflies’ favorite plants and will bring many winged friends to your garden or meadow.
-Milkweed can be a challenge to grow but once established it will thrive for years to come and spread quickly.
+Common Milkweed (Asclepias syriaca) produces purple/pink flower clusters that wildflower gardeners love.
+Milkweed is one of the Monarch Butterflies’ favorite plants and will bring many winged friends to your garden or meadow.
+It can be a challenge to grow but once established it will thrive for years to come and spread quickly.
 Perennial.
+Learn More →